derekjubach/RenewAI-Post-Creator-Free/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3 =
-This update includes additional security hardening and bug fixes.
+Use Composer to manage dependencies and improve security.